Helmet-mounted display: ZSh-5 / Shchel-3UM

-The Russian designed Shchel-3UM HMD design is fit to the ZSh-5 series helmet (and later ZSh-7 helmets), and is used on the MiG-29 and Su-27 in conjunction with the R-73 (NATO reporting name: AA-11 Archer).
-The HMD/Archer combination gave the MiG-29 and Su-27 a significantly improved close combat capability and quickly became the most widely deployed HMD in the world.
+The Russian designed Shchel-3UM HMD design from 1981, has been fitted to the ZSh-5 series helmet (and later ZSh-7 helmets), and has been used on the MiG-29 and Su-27 in conjunction with the R-73 missile (NATO reporting name: AA-11 Archer).
+The HMD/Archer combination gave the MiG-29 and Su-27 a significantly improved close combat capability.

 Display and sight helmet (DASH)

 The Elbit Systems DASH III was the first modern Western HMD to achieve operational service.
 Development of the DASH began during the mid-1980s, when the IAF issued a requirement for F-15 and F-16 aircraft.
 The first design entered production around 1986, and the current GEN III helmet entered production during the early to mid-1990s.
 The current production variant is deployed on IDF F-15, and F-16 aircraft.
 Additionally, it has been certified on the F/A-18 and F-5.
 The DASH III has been exported and integrated into various legacy aircraft, including the MiG-21.
 It also forms the baseline technology for the US JHMCS.

 The DASH GEN III is a wholly embedded design, where the complete optical and position sensing coil package is built within the helmet (either USAF standard HGU-55/P or the Israeli standard HGU-22/P) using a spherical visor to provide a collimated image to the pilot.
-A quick-disconnect wire powers the display and carries video drive signals to the helmet's Cathode Ray Tube (CRT).
+A quick-disconnect wire powers the display and carries video drive signals to the helmet's cathode-ray tube (CRT).
 DASH is closely integrated with the aircraft's weapon system, via a MIL-STD-1553B bus.
 Latest model DASH IV is currently integrated on India's HAL Tejas.